 - All Delaware residents with Medicare have access to buy a Medicare Advantage plan, including plans with $0 premiums.

 Medicare includes a few different parts, each designated by a letter of the alphabet.
-These parts of Medicare covers different things.
+These parts of Medicare cover different things.

 Original Medicare is offered by the government and includes parts A and B: